-During the planning stage OBD enlisted the support of representatives for each of NTIA's designated covered populations to serve on an advisory council.
-This council will meet multiple times a year for the length of IIJA and will provide guidance on any programming that emanates from OBD.
+During the planning stage, OBD enlisted the support of representatives from each of NTIA's designated covered populations to serve on an advisory council.
+This council will meet quarterly for the length of IIJA and will provide guidance on any programming that emanates from OBD.
 This council is comprised of 17 members and includes elected officials, non-elected public leaders, and members of the public from various backgrounds.
-Additionally, OBD has met with over 100 digital equity partner organizations representing all covered populations, and continues to hold monthly virtual stakeholder calls to keep these organizations informed about evolving issues in digital equity.
+Members of the advisory council include representatives of the following organizations: Missouri House of Representatives and Senate (all covered populations), MO Farm Bureau (rural residents), the HBCU Lincoln University (covered households, racial/ethnic minorities), MO Department of Agriculture, MO Department of Economic Development, MO Housing Development Commission, MO Chamber of Commerce, MO Telehealth Network, county commissioners (all covered populations), local/regional economic development agencies, MO Association of Rural Education, and MO Municipal League.
+OBD expects to rotate members of the council to ensure representation of all covered populations in order to address the needs of all covered populations; MO Assistive Technology (Individuals with a language barrier; Individuals with a disability) and MO Department of Corrections (Incarcerated individuals) are amongst the organizations that expressed their interest in appointing a representative to the council in the future.
+OBD has also met with over 100 digital equity partner organizations representing all covered populations and continues to hold monthly stakeholder webinars/calls to keep these organizations informed about OBD's activities and programs, including evolving issues in digital equity.

-OBD also engaged in extensive public engagement beginning in the autumn of 2022 and concluding with the submission of this Digital Equity Plan.
+OBD also engaged in extensive public engagement beginning in the autumn of 2022 and concluding with the submission of this Digital Opportunity Plan.
 This began with a Statewide Broadband Kick-Off event which brought together broadband and digital equity stakeholders from across the state.
-This was followed by two statewide tours of Missouri which totaling 43 meetings, visiting each of the RPC regions at least twice, to assess the broadband needs of Missourians.
-The various staff members within OBD also engage in media interactions to promote OBD's activities, including but not limited to: interviews; radio, social media, and television advertising; press conferences; and press releases.
+OBD followed this with two statewide tours of Missouri visiting each of the RPC regions at least twice, totaling 43 meetings, to assess the broadband needs of Missourians.
+The various staff members within OBD also engage in media interactions to promote OBD's activities, including but not limited to interviews; radio, social media, and television advertising; press conferences; and press releases.

-To assist with the compilation of this plan OBD engaged several partners throughout the state to assist with promotion, outreach, community engagement and data collection.
-OBD partnered with the RPCs and the St. Louis County Library system, as well as the University of Missouri System (MU) to engage stakeholders within their region of the state by means of sending emails, phone calls, flyers, and connecting with local businesses and organizations to ensure our correspondence is reaching as many citizens around the state.
+OBD engaged several partners throughout the state to assist with promotion, outreach, community engagement and data collection.
+OBD partnered with the RPCs and the St. Louis County Library system, as well as the University of Missouri System (MU) to engage stakeholders within their region of the state by means of sending emails, phone calls, flyers, and connecting with local businesses and organizations to ensure our correspondence is reaching as many citizens as possible around the state.
 Without strong partnerships like these OBD would not have had as robust of an outreach campaign.